2025 Ireland rugby union tour of Georgia and Portugal

-As part of the 2025 July internationals, Ireland rugby union team faced Georgia and Portugal.

-This was the first time Georgia hosted Ireland in a test match, and the first time Ireland and Portugal have faced each other.
+As part of the 2025 July internationals, Ireland rugby union team toured Georgia and Portugal.
+This was the first time Georgia hosted Ireland in a Test match, and the first time Ireland and Portugal had met.

-This was Ireland's first tour to a Tier 2 nation since their 2017 tour to Japan, and their first in Europe since 1988.

-The tour coincided with the 2025 British & Irish Lions tour to Australia, meaning the Irish squad was without 15 of their senior players, and coaching team of Andy Farrell, Simon Easterby, John Fogarty and Andrew Goodman.
+This was Ireland's first tour to a "Tier 2" nation since their 2017 tour of Japan, and their first in Europe since 1988.
+The tour coincided with the 2025 British & Irish Lions' tour of Australia, leaving Ireland without 15 senior internationals who had been selected for the Lions, as well as the services of head coach Andy Farrell and assistant coaches Simon Easterby, John Fogarty and Andrew Goodman, all of whom were part of the Lions' coaching staff.

+Ireland won both Test matches, securing the series with a record defeat of the hosts in the second Test.